-The neighbourhood has seen better days, but Mrs. Pauley has lived there since before anyone can remember.
-She raised a family of six boys, who’ve all grown up and moved away.
-Since Mr. Pauley died three months ago, she’d had no income.
-She’s fallen behind in the rent.
-The landlord, accompanied by the police, have come to evict Mrs. Pauley from the house she’s lived in for forty years.
+The neighbourhood has seen better days for Mrs. Pauley has lived there since before anyone remembered.
+She raised a family of six boys, who’d all grown up and moved away.
+Mr. Pauley had passed away three months ago.
+With no source of income, she fell back on her rent.
+The landlord, accompanied by the police came to evict Mrs. Pauley from the house she’s lived in for forty years.

 And then it strikes me.
 It’s them!
 They’ve me cornered and helpless.
 I turn around – they’ve caught me.
 I’m in an ambush.
 I scream.
 The doctor injects something into my arm – all I feel is a jab.
 And then, I can’t even hear my own voice.
-But I See.
-I See my parents; I See Mrs. And Mr. Paul.
+But I see my parents; I See Mrs. And Mr. Paul.
 I must be stark raving mad.
 Or haunted.
 And the world darkens out, as I am carried into the ambulance.

 An old man, who sold balloons walked past the TV showroom, decked with a wide variety of television sets.
 All of them showing the same news anchor talking.
 He felt a hint of pride at how much women have moved out of their homes.
 Strange, she resembled his daughter.
 Maybe it was because he felt the same pride at both of them.

 “…has been caught and returned to the hospital.
 The doctors thank the public for a quick notification to the authorities.
 The inmate had observed the deaths of his parents – due to suicide and food poisoning – which made deranged the 12-year-old.
 The young patient would claim anyone he met to be the perpetrator behind the deaths of his parents.
 Proper medication and counselling have been prescribed by the medical team.
 They also say that…”